Paul Burlison: Death and legacy

-Paul Burlison died on September 27, 2003 in Horn Lake, Mississippi after a long battle with colon cancer.
+Burlison died on September 27, 2003, in Horn Lake, Mississippi, after a long battle with colon cancer.
 He was interred in Hinds Chapel Cemetery, Lake Cormorant, Mississippi.
 Rocky and Billy Burnette helped eulogize their fathers' bandmate at the funeral.

 Many guitarists have claimed to have been influenced by Paul Burlison.
 These include Jimmy Page, Jeff Beck and Eric Clapton.
 Additionally, The Beatles, The Yardbirds, Led Zeppelin and Aerosmith have played cover versions of The Rock and Roll Trio's hits, often with special emphasis on Burlison's guitar riffs.
 Poison Ivy of the rockabilly punk band The Cramps was influenced by his style, covering his track,"Tear it Up", whilst Rockabilly garage band Tav Falco's Panther Burns played his song "You're Undecided."
 Lemmy of Motörhead played "Train Kept a Rollin.'"

 Burlison was also a mentor to the Rockabilly band The Dempseys (Brad Birkedahl, "Slick" Joe Fick and Ron Perrone Jr).
 The Dempseys have had modest success around the world for their rockabilly style, honed around Memphis and alongside a willing mentor in Burlison.
 They also played Elvis Presley's band in the Oscar-winning film Walk the Line.
 Burlison played on their first album, a cassette album recorded at Sam Phillips' Studios in Memphis, TN.
 He also was pictured on their first CD album, Drinking Songs for Your Grandparents and provided an introductory track, playing on a few more.
 That cover also pictured Cordell Jackson.

 Burlison's pioneering contribution to rock-and-roll has been recognized by the Rockabilly Hall of Fame.